ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

     - 1.6.3.1 read (push-type inputs): return immediately (*)
     - 1.6.3.2 readNonBlocking / readLatest / read (poll-type inputs): Just return false (no new data).
 The calling module thread will continue and propagate the DataValidity::faulty flag (cf. 1.6.2).
     - 1.6.3.3 write: Do not block.
 Write will be later executed by the DeviceModule (see 1.1)

+- 1.6 In the constructor of the decorator, put the name of the register to DeviceModule::listOfReadRegisters resp.
+DeviceModule::listOfWriteRegisters depending on the direction the accessor is used.

 \subsection spec_execptionHandling_high_level_implmentation_deviceModule B.2 DeviceModule